Build an LLM from scratch in MAX

 Greedy decoding always picks the highest-probability token using F.argmax.
 It’s fast, deterministic, and simple, but often produces repetitive text because the model keeps choosing the safest option.

 Sampling randomly selects tokens according to their probabilities.
-Convert logits to probabilities with F.softmax, transfer to CPU, convert to NumPy with np.from_dlpack, then sample with np.random.choice.
+Convert logits to probabilities with F.softmax, transfer to CPU, convert to NumPy with np.from_dlpack, ensure the array is 1D and has float dtype (required by np.random.choice), then sample with np.random.choice.
 You use NumPy because MAX doesn’t have built-in sampling yet.

 Most practical generation uses sampling with temperature control.
 This balances creativity with coherence, as the model can explore different possibilities while still favoring high-quality continuations.